nfsrules/veesion-challenge-ds/README.md

-README - Veesion Data Science Challenge Submission
+Veesion Data Science Challenge Submission
 ===================================================

+Hi, I'm Nelson,

 This is my solution to the Veesion Data Science Challenge.